Ratn365/LearnSAP/SAPMM/Notes/Sec11/class63.md

-So the first question is, can you create a service line item without a cost element?

-Well, so far we have not created a service line item without a cost element.

-We have always used Kay and admin as a cost center, but can we create a service line item without a

-cost element?

-I want you to try it and see.

-The item category for service is which one of these is A, D, b, s or SV?

-Well, I can rule this out.

-Because item categories are just single character, but between D and S, what is an item category for

-service?

-The third question is which of the following is necessary to enter additional line items in service

-entry sheet?

-Well in the service entry sheet.

-When we wanted to add additional line items, something has to be set at the line item level in the

-purchase order.

-Which of these had to be set?

-Number four for service items.

-Accounting happens when during goods receipt or service entry sheet.

-Number five.

-Transaction code for ServiceMaster is.

-Which one of these?

-Number six Transaction code for service entry sheet.

-Well, I don't want you to really remember these transactions.

-The real reason I'm asking these questions here in the exercise is so that you can go and refer back

-to your SAP system, go to the service entry sheet and see the transaction yourself.

-It just ensures that you are really in touch with your IDs system.

-Number seven.

-What are the disadvantages of using analog material for procuring services?

-Well, we have tried to procure a service using an lagg material.

-Right.

-And then we can do it for some reason.

-So why?

-Well, this is something we have not covered in the chapter so far.

-So don't worry about this question and these questions, too.

-Number 11, which following combination are possible in standard to maintain service material prices.

-So there were three ways in which you could maintain prices for service materials.

-Which of these combinations represent those three ways in which you can maintain prices?

-Number 12.

-There is no need for the user to create a micro transaction for service materials.

-Is this true?

-And we have seen material documents.

-Right.

-How were they created?

-So did we have to create them or not?
+Below are suggested answers to the exercise questions:

+1. **Can you create a service line item without a cost element?**
+   No. In our examples, every service line item required an account assignment (typically a cost center) to capture the cost.
+Without a cost element, you cannot create a valid service line item.

+2. **Which item category is used for service materials?**
+   The item category for service materials is **D**.

+3. **What must be set at the line item level in the purchase order to allow additional service items in the service entry sheet?**
+   You must set an overall service limit (using the Limits tab in the purchase order).
+This limit defines the maximum value (or hours) for which additional, unplanned service items can be entered.

+4. **For service items, when does accounting occur – during goods receipt or during the service entry sheet?**
+   Accounting for service items happens during the **service entry sheet** process—not during a goods receipt.

+5. **What is the transaction code for ServiceMaster?**
+   The transaction code for ServiceMaster is **AC03**.

+6. **What is the transaction code for the Service Entry Sheet?**
+   The transaction code for the Service Entry Sheet is **ML81N**.

+7. **What are the disadvantages of using an analog material (e.g., a non-stock material) for procuring services?**
+   This topic wasn’t covered in depth in the chapter.
+However, generally, using an analog material for services can be disadvantageous because it does not capture service-specific attributes (like detailed labor hours, service phases, or approval processes) and may lead to less precise cost tracking compared to using dedicated service master data.

+8. **Which of the following combinations are possible to maintain service material prices?**
+   There are three ways:
+   - Maintaining a **base price** for the service.
+   - Maintaining prices by **vendor** (different vendors may offer different rates).
+   - Maintaining prices by **vendor and plant** (allowing for location-specific pricing).

+9. **There is no need for the user to create a material document for service materials.
+Is this true?**
+   Yes, that is true.
+For service materials, you do not create a separate material document because the service entry sheet serves as the official record for the services rendered.

+Feel free to refer back to your SAP system and verify these details directly within your transaction screens!